Skip to content

 Local checkpoint protocol#

-The local checkpoint protocol is actually a number of protocols.
-The first step is a protocol using signals TC_GETOPSIZEREQ/CONF, TC_CLOPSIZEREQ/CONF.
+The local checkpoint protocol consists of several protocols.
+The first step is a protocol using signals TC_GETOPSIZEREQ/_CONF, TC_CLOPSIZEREQ/_CONF.
 These are used to decide when to start a new LCP based on the amount of changes in the data nodes.

 We have to acquire a schema lock also for a short time to decide on which nodes to integrate into the LCP.
 Only the tables defined at the start of the LCP will be checkpointed.
 New tables created after starting a local checkpoint will have to wait until the next local checkpoint.

 One important part of the LCP protocol added in 7.4 is the pause LCP protocol.
-This ensures that we can pause the LCP execution when a node is starting up to copy the meta data in the cluster.
+This ensures that we can pause the LCP execution when a node is starting up to copy the metadata in the cluster.
 There is a long description of this protocol and the LCP protocol itself in the block DBDIH, in the source code file DbdihMain.cpp.
-The aim of this protocol is to ensure that DBLQH stops sending LCP_FRAG_REP signals that will change the state of distribution information in DBDIH.
-This protocol is only required during restart of a node.
+This protocol aims to ensure that DBLQH stops sending LCP_FRAG_REP signals that will change the state of distribution information in DBDIH.
+This protocol is only required during the restart of a node.

 image

 The above figure shows the execution phase protocol of a local checkpoint.
 It starts by sending START_LCP_REQ to all nodes.
 Before sending this signal we acquired a mutex on the distribution information in DBDIH.
-The aim of this signal is to set the flags on what table fragments that will perform this local checkpoint.
+This signal aims to set the flags on what table fragments that will perform this local checkpoint.
 Since we have locked the distribution information all nodes will calculate this locally.
 After completing this preparatory step of a local checkpoint each node will respond to the DBDIH block in the master node with the START_LCP_CONF signal.

 After receiving this signal from all nodes we have finished the preparation of the local checkpoint.
 We can now release the mutex.